 never use synthetic pesticides, herbicides or fertilizers

-plant mostly organic and always non-GMO seeds
+only plant non-GMO seeds

 reduce food miles by selling produce locally

 raise our animals on pasture and GMO-free feed